srafimdb/AtlasWorkshop/README.md

 Please create a user account on MongoDB Atlas.

-Accounts MUST be created using your personal email address, NOT your J.P.Morgan email.
+Accounts MUST be created using your personal email address, NOT your company email.

 Download and Install MongoDB Compass, this is verified MongoDB software.
 Please only use this official link.﻿